mpark/patterns/README.md

 A `when` clause takes a lazy expression, and invokes the handler only if the expression evaluates to `true`.
 A lazy expression is an expression formed with identifier patterns.
-For example, given an identifier `x`, the expression `x % 5 == 0` is a lazy expression where the `x` is filled in by the value that the identifier `x` matches.
+For example, given an identifier pattern `x`, the expression `x % 5 == 0` is a lazy expression where the `x` is filled in by the value that the identifier `x` matches.

 #### Requirements